2 Introduction to R

 RStudio preferences

-Next we will set some value is the Code pane.
+Next we will set some values in the Code pane.

 1. On the left options, click on the Code pane.